continuedev/amplified.dev/index.md

 AI software development systems are evolving quickly.
 In order to avoid vendor lock-in, keep up as new components emerge, and customize your AI dev system to your specific needs, you need an approach that gives you freedom and flexibility into the future.

-## Amplfied developers
+## Amplified developers

-The companies at the frontier like [Google](https://blog.research.google/2023/05/large-sequence-models-for-software.html), [Meta](https://arxiv.org/abs/2402.09171), [Nvidia](https://research.nvidia.com/publication/2023-10_chipnemo-domain-adapted-llms-chip-design), [Airbnb](https://youtu.be/_kV7fUVGz9E?si=9YWu-UQGE6CuPeuM), and [Uber](https://youtu.be/zQ5e3B5I-U0?si=UNtJo3DDxhrZBoE5) have platform development teams that create their own AI software development systems, which includes buying components from vendors when it makes sense.
+The companies at the frontier like [Google](https://blog.research.google/2023/05/large-sequence-models-for-software.html), [Meta](https://arxiv.org/abs/2402.09171), [Nvidia](https://research.nvidia.com/publication/2023-10_chipnemo-domain-adapted-llms-chip-design), [Airbnb](https://youtu.be/_kV7fUVGz9E?si=9YWu-UQGE6CuPeuM), and [Uber](https://youtu.be/zQ5e3B5I-U0?si=UNtJo3DDxhrZBoE5) have platform development teams that create their own AI software development systems.
 We are seeing many more organizations head down the same path.

 Similar to when DevOps was known as “web operations”, we are in the early days of creating and standardizing workflows and tools.
 As we converge on best practices, platform development teams are positioning themselves to establish AI software development systems as a key aspect of their initiatives to improve developer experience.

 While there’s definitely some work required to set up a good system, you can expect its value to increase over time, so start early!
 The organizations that find the most success will create the right set of initial conditions: